arnabsharma91/MonotonicityChecker/README.md

 [Heike Wehrheim](https://cs.uni-paderborn.de/index.php?id=70604) &
 [Arnab Sharma](https://cs.uni-paderborn.de/index.php?id=67148)

+## Installing required packages
+To install the required software to run our experiments you need to first open the terminal inside this directory and run the following command:

+$ pip install -r requirements.txt

+This will install all the required packages and software in the current directory automatically.

+These steps should install all the required packages to run our code.
+However, if you still face any problem, you can download any package by using 'pip':

+$ pip install <package>

+ ## Reproducing the results

 This repository contains the necessary files and datasets to replicate the results of our paper .

 We have used python version 3.6.5.
 Hence, we request the user to use this python version while using our package.